ralouat03/StockSentimentProject/README.md

 - Clean, format, and store all data in a unified SQLite database (`sentiment.db`).
 - Create an accompanying JuypterNotebook with Phase 1

-## How to Run

-(IMPORTANT) In order to replicate getting 'sentiment.db', users must provide their own API credentials by creating a `.env` file in the project root.
-A template in the root is provided as `.env.example`.
-Edit, and insert valid API keys.

-Then, run `run_phase1.bat`

-You now have a `sentiment.db` :)
 ---

 ## Data Sources